 Philosophical Points for NL Teachers

-This video will be some quick points and pointers for the more intermediate and advanced students of hermetic philosophy, the Kybalion, the Trivium, and the material on What On Earth Is Happening Podcasts, for those already dedicated to the path of the Great Work, and those who feel called upon to be Natural Law teachers.
-In the future, I will be breaking down all concepts in explanatory videos, but for now, I will be simply making some critical distinctions to assist anyone in their learning.
+This video/article will be some quick points and pointers for the more intermediate and advanced students of Hermetic philosophy, the Kybalion, the Trivium, and the material on What On Earth Is Happening Podcasts, for those already dedicated to the path of the Great Work, and those who feel called upon to be Natural Law teachers.
+In the future, I will be breaking down these concepts in explanatory videos, but for now, I will be simply making some critical distinctions to assist anyone in their learning.

-As is much of my work, this is a critique on postmodern and new age confusions, misunderstanding, and misconceptions... and especially such misconceptions that stay with us when studying hermetic Natural Laws, which can create a lot of confusion.
+As is much of my work, this is a critique on postmodern and new age confusions, misunderstandings, and misconceptions... and especially those misconceptions that stay with us when studying Hermetic Natural Laws, which can create a lot of confusion.

 Philosophy vs. Sophistry

-If you can't combat sophistry then your philosophical foundation will disintegrate because your understanding of the Absolute will not be absolute.
-Behind sophistry is often ego and shadow, not just ignorance, as when sophistry wins, the ego dictates what truth is rather than be subordinate to it.
+If you can't combat sophistry, then your philosophical foundation will disintegrate because your understanding of the Absolute will not be absolute.
+Behind sophistry is often ego and shadow, not just ignorance, as when sophistry wins, the ego dictates what truth is, rather than is subordinate to it.

 Of course one can be arrogant when using such knowledge as an ego prop, which is indicative of more inner work to be done, but knowledge should not be necessarily conflated with arrogance.
 There is a definitive difference between the spirit of arrogance and the spirit of certainty.

-Yet, those who truly understand Principles will not seek to be arrogant, even though unyielding in what they know.
+Yet, those who truly understand Principles will not seek to be arrogant, even though they will be unyielding in what they know.
 These Principles are perfect, even though we are not.
 We are all subject to error, but we can know the Higher without being higher.

 Knowledge and understanding of principles do not mean we have wisdom, but it is where wisdom starts.

 Any impurity in our philosophy will ultimately degenerate into relativism and this is what my future critique series will be focusing on.
-In particular, the work of Ken Wilber is the most advanced work of sophistry I have ever encountered.
-I was a prior fan of his work as he got me into objective morality, but because he has no understanding of Natural Law, he states that objective morality only exists to the individuals that have the higher consciousness to perceive it, thus stating it is also relativistic.
-The post-new age cul-de-sacs are on the rise.
+In particular, the work of Ken Wilber is the most advanced work of sophistry I have encountered.
+I was a prior fan of his work as he introduced to me the idea of objective morality, but because he has no understanding of Natural Law, he states that objective morality only exists to the individuals that have the higher consciousness to perceive it, thus stating it is also relativistic.
+Post-new age cul-de-sacs are on the rise.

 Even one percent relativism in one's worldview will lead to relativistic systems of slavery, even an infinitesimally small amount of relativism is still a snake in the garden, for relativism operates on the slippery slope of blurred lines and the so-called indistinguishable or indeterminate.